interactafraz/afreminders/README.md

 # AFreminders

-AFreminders is a tool for setting up recurring reminders that can be accessed via a single RSS feed.
+AFreminders is a tool for quickly setting up recurring reminders that can be accessed via a single RSS feed or JSON.
 It works great with services that allow RSS feeds as triggers to execute actions like [n8n](https://github.com/n8n-io/n8n), [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/).

 ## Possible use cases